qiot-project/qiot-project.github.io/README.md

 To write a blog:

-- create an author entry in [_data/authors.yaml](https://github.com/qiot-project/qiotio.github.io/blob/develop/_data/authors.yaml)
+- create an author entry in [_data/authors.yaml](https://github.com/qiot-project/qiot-project.github.io/blob/develop/_data/authors.yaml)
     - `emailhash` is used to fetch your picture form the Gravatar service
-- create an blog entry under [_posts](https://github.com/qiot-project/qiotio.github.io/tree/develop/_posts) -the file name is `yyyy-mm-dd-slug.adoc`
+- create an blog entry under [_posts](https://github.com/qiot-project/qiot-project.github.io/tree/develop/_posts) -the file name is `yyyy-mm-dd-slug.adoc`
+- `category` must be **blog**.
+Other categories reserved to the project team you want to be aware of:
+  - `announcement` - official project announcements
+  - `project` - QIoT subprojects
+  - `usecase` - Posts documenting the QIoT use-cases
 - `tags` should be used with some care as an archive page is created for of them.
 Below are some basic rules to try follow:
-  - `qiot-<USE_CASE>-release` used for QIoT release blogs
-  - `announcement` used for general announcement with some impact.
-  - `user-story` used for stories from users/companies adopting Quarkus.
-  - `development-tips` used for blogs with tips to develop using Quarkus or Quarkus itself.
   - add a tech specific, like `kafka`, if your post has a significant mention/relevance to that technology.
   - tags is space separated list `tags:extension grpc`
   - tags must be in lowercase
-- it's in asciidoc format, there is an example as shown with [2019-06-05-quarkus-and-web-ui-development-mode.adoc](https://github.com/qiot-project/qiotio.github.io/blob/develop/_posts/2019-06-05-quarkus-and-web-ui-development-mode.adoc)
+- it's in asciidoc format, there is an example as shown with [2021-03-17-quarkus-native-on-a-raspberry-pi.adoc](https://github.com/qiot-project/qiot-project.github.io/blob/develop/_posts/2021-03-17-quarkus-native-on-a-raspberry-pi.adoc)
   - Be aware that the `date` attribute in the asciidoc preamble defines when the article will be published.
 Use a present date while writing your article to test locally, then switch to the actual target date before submitting.
 - send a pull request against the develop branch and voilà